 Classification models are used in classification problems to predict the target class of the data sample.
 The classification model predicts the probability that each instance belongs to one class or another.
-It is important to evaluate the performance of the classifications model in order to use these models in production for solving real world problems.
-Performance measures in machine learning classification models are used to assess how well machine learning classification algorithms perform in a given context.
-These performance metrics include accuracy, precision, recall and F1-score.
+It is important to evaluate the performance of the classifications model in order to reliably use these models in production for solving real-world problems.
+Performance measures in machine learning classification models are used to assess how well machine learning classification models perform in a given context.
+These performance metrics include accuracy, precision, recall, and F1-score.
 Because it helps us understand the strengths and limitations of these models when making predictions in new situations, model performance is essential for machine learning.
-In this blog post we will explore these four machine learning classification model performance metrics through Python Sklearn example.
+In this blog post, we will explore these four machine learning classification model performance metrics through Python Sklearn example.

-As a data scientist, you must get a good understanding of concepts related to the above in relation to measuring classification model performance.
+As a data scientist, you must get a good understanding of concepts related to the above in relation to measuring classification models’ performance.

 Lets work with Sklearn datasets for breast cancer.
 You can load the dataset using the following code:

 import pandas as pd import numpy as np from sklearn import datasets # # Load the breast cancer data set # bc = datasets.load_breast_cancer() X = bc.data y = bc.target

 The target labels in the breast cancer dataset are Benign (1) and Malignant (0).
 There are 212 records with labels as malignant and 357 records with labels as benign.
 Let’s create a training and test split where 30% of the dataset is set aside for testing purposes.